-In microfluidic instrumentation, stability refers to the ability of an instrument to maintain a certain physical property at a constant value, while rejecting any perturbations in the environment.
-It is a very important parameter, as even small variations in physical quantities during microfluidic experiments can dramatically change the results.
-A stable instrument ensures that results are repeatable and reproducible.
+Instrument stability in microfluidics refers to an instrument’s ability to maintain a certain physical property at a constant value, while eliminating any perturbations in the environment.
+This is a very important parameter, as even small variations in physical quantities during microfluidic experiments can dramatically change the results.
+A stable instrument, like our pressure-based flow controllers, ensures that results are repeatable and reproducible.

 The stability of a microfluidic instrument can be quantified by setting the microfluidic instrument to a constant value, measuring the physical quantity across a period of time and using statistical measures of dispersion on the samples acquired.
 We generally use the three metrics below.